Accommodation at Jesus College is amongst the best in Oxford and is very popular with our students.

 After their first year, the majority of students move into blocks of College flats, sharing in groups of three or four.
 Within a flat, students have a study bedroom each and share a living area, kitchen, and one or two bathrooms.
 The flats are situated in two locations: in North Oxford, 1km from the College and close to the University science area; and in East Oxford, just under 3km from College, next to our sports ground.
 At the East Oxford site, we have a block of one-bedroom flats principally intended for students who are married or with established partners.

 In late 2021, we will open a brand new building on the College’s main site.
-Northgate will increase our accommodation capacity for postgraduates in the city centre and provide easy access to both College and University facilities.
-Information on accommodation at Northgate will be made available later this year.
+The Cheng Yu Tung Building will increase our accommodation capacity for postgraduates in the city centre and provide easy access to both College and University facilities.
+Information on accommodation in the Cheng Yu Tung Building will be made available as soon as possible.

 Room agreements run from the Monday before the start of each of the three full terms to the Saturday of the 8th week (last day) of each term.
 Rent is payable for the whole of each of these three periods of eight weeks and five days.